ccxt/ccxt/wiki/Manual.md

 Most exchanges allow **up to 1 or 2 requests per second**.
 Exchanges may temporarily restrict your access to their API or ban you for some period of time if you are too aggressive with your requests.

+**The `exchange.rateLimit` property is set to a safe default which is sub-optimal.
+Some exchanges may have varying rate limits for different endpoints.
+It is up to the library user to tweak `rateLimit` according to application-specific purposes.**

 ### DDoS Protection By Cloudflare / Incapsula

 Some exchanges are [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)-protected by [Cloudflare](https://www.cloudflare.com) or [Incapsula](https://www.incapsula.com).
 Your IP can get temporarily blocked during periods of high load.
 Sometimes they even restrict whole countries and regions.
 In that case their servers usually return a page that states a HTTP 40x error or runs an AJAX test of your browser / captcha test and delays the reload of the page for several seconds.
 Then your browser/fingerprint is granted access temporarily and gets added to a whitelist or receives a HTTP cookie for further use.